-Public programs are free, open to the public and held in the Panhandle-Plains Historical Museum.
+Public programs are free, open to the public and held either in the Panhandle-Plains Historical Museum or Legacy Hall.

-Professor David Baum, Director, Visiting Professor of Humanities and Director of the Remant Trust at WTAMU
+Dr. David Baum, Director, Visiting Professor of Humanities and Director of the Remant Trust at WTAMU

-Documents are on exhibit in the Research Center, 3rd floor, Panhandle-Plains Historical Museum.
+Remnant Trust documents are on exhibit during the fall term in the Research Center, 3rd floor, Panhandle-Plains Historical Museum.
 Documents for the February 13, 2014 talk are part of the permanent collection of the PPHM.

 For an individual or group appointment, contact Research Center Director, Warren Stricker: firstname.lastname@example.org or 806.651.2254.
 Appointment hours: T, W, Th, 1-5 and Fri, 10-12, 1-5.